macarc/PipeScore/src/static/docs.md

 ### Embellishments
 Embellishments in PipeScore are added in 'sets'.
 An example of a set is 'doubling', or 'toarluath'.
 PipeScore will then make sure that the embellishment placed on the score is the correct type based on the note that it's on.
 If you drag the note that the embellishment is on, it will update automatically.

-To add an embellishment, select the gracenote you want in the top right.
+To add an embellishment:

+* Select the gracenote you want under the `Gracenote` menu.
 Remember that PipeScore will choose the correct embellishment based on the note that you place it on, so for example, the C doubling button will place a B doubling if you add it to a B.

-Then click either on the note you want to place it on, or just before the note you want to place it on.
+* Click either on the note you want to place it on, or just before the note you want to place it on.
 That will place the embellishment

 In the future, you will be able to create custom embellishments.
 That is not the case right now however.

-You can change which gracenote is on a note by selecting the note, and then clicking the gracenote type you want in the top right.
+You can change which gracenote is on a note by selecting the note, and then clicking the gracenote type you want under the `Gracenote` menu.

-You can delete a gracenote by selecting the note that the gracenote is on, then pressing the `Remove Gracenote` button in the top right.
+You can delete a gracenote by selecting the note that the gracenote is on, then pressing the `Remove Gracenote` button under the `Gracenote` menu.

 ## Bars
-You can place a bar by selecting the bar before where you want to place it, then pressing `+ After` under the Bar menu on the right.
+You can place a bar by selecting the bar before where you want to place it, then pressing `+ After` under the `Bar` menu.
 Alternatively, you can select the bar after where you want to place it and click `+ Before` under the Bar menu on the right.

 You can delete a bar by selecting the bar, then pressing the bin icon in the top panel.
 The other bars in the stave will then be made to fill up the rest of the space

 You can change the repeats on a bar using the controls under the bar menu on the right panel - you can change the start and end of the bar to either have a normal barline, a repeating start/end of part, or a non-repeating start/end of part.

 ## Lead ins
-You can add lead-ins similar to adding bars, using the `+ Before Bar` and `+ After Bar` buttons on the right.
+You can add lead-ins similar to adding bars, using the `+ Before Bar` and `+ After Bar` buttons under the `Bar` menu.
 This will add a lead-in bar, which you can add notes to.

 Like bars, you can delete these by selecting them, then pressing the bin icon in the top panel.

 ## Time Signatures
-You can edit the time signature of a bar by selecting the bar and then pressing `Edit Time Signature` under the bar menu on the right.
+You can edit the time signature of a bar by selecting the bar and then pressing `Edit Time Signature` under the `Bar` menu.
 This will bring up a edit menu that allows you to change what the time signature will be.

 You can bring up this edit menu of any time signature on the score by clicking the time signature.